runrig-coop/the-runrig-plan/posts/hedgerows.md

 which estranges us from the markers of culture and our shared ways of doing things.

-The commons comes about wherever we collectively acknowledge that although we may use a thing, care for it, and maintain it, that does not give us sole dominion over it, nor over how others may wish to use it.
-Saying it like that, it comes across as a bit of a platitude, but there's a subtlety there that eluded me when I first showed up at GOAT 2022, still struggling to make sense of such high concepts as usufruct and alienation.
+The commons will emerge wherever we can come together as a whole and testify that, _Although we may use a thing, care for it, and maintain it, that does not give us sole dominion over it, nor over how others may wish to use and care for it_.
+Stated that way, the logic of the commons sounds like a bit of a platitude.
+So be it, but there's a subtle truth in the statement, something that first eluded me when I was struggling to make sense of such high and mighty concepts like _usufruct_ and _alienation_.
 The commons is not ours to dispose of as we wish.
 We cannot alienate it from ourselves, nor us from it.
-We partake of the land or knowledge commons, but ultimately it is something we must give back to the whole.
+We may partake of common land, its fruits, or the knowledge concerning it, but in the end we must all give back all that we take, returning it to the whole.